Super Tuesday: Biden wins backing of former Democratic rivals

 Field of candidates vying to take on Trump in November narrows ahead of Super Tuesday

-In a remarkable turn of events, several big name candidates who had been rivals to Joe Biden in the presidential race, threw their support behind the former vice-president on the eve of Super Tuesday, in a bid to unite the moderate wing of the party and stem the rise of Bernie Sanders, who is leading in polls.
+In a remarkable turn of events, several big name candidates who had been rivals to Joe Biden in the primary race threw their support behind the former vice-president on the eve of Super Tuesday, in a bid to unite the moderate wing of the party and stem the rise of Bernie Sanders, who is leading in polls.

-Having dropped out of the race, both Amy Klobuchar and Pete Buttigieg flew to Texas last night to endorse Mr Biden who was campaigning there, one of several states to hold its primary on Tuesday.
+Having dropped out of the race, both Amy Klobuchar and Pete Buttigieg flew to Texas on Monday night to endorse Mr Biden, who was campaigning there, one of 14 states to hold primaries on Tuesday.

 Former Texas congressman Beto O’Rourke, who quit the Democratic race last year, also appeared on stage alongside Mr Biden and endorsed him.